Hypergeometric motives and the generalized Fermat equation

-\end{itemize} Furthermore, when $s=0,1,2$ then either $s=1$, or $s=0$ and $E_{t_0}$ is in a lowering the level situation at $\id{n}$ modulo $\id{q}$, or $s=2$ and $\rho_2$ is in a lowering the level situation at $\id{n}$ modulo $\id{q}$. \end{proposition} \begin{proof} The valuation at $\id{n}$ of the conductor of both Galois representations is the sum of the so called tame part and the wild or Swan part.
-The Swan part remains the same after reduction modulo $\id{q}$ (since $\id{q} \nmid 2$), so it is the same for both $\rho_2$ and $E_{t_0}$.
-The tame conductor can only decrease while reducing (and it is at most $2$, the dimension of the representation), so knowing the tame conductor of the residual representation of $E_{t_0}$ gives a lower bound for the tame conductor of $\rho_2$.
+\end{itemize} \end{theorem} \begin{proof} By the proof of Lemma~\ref{lemma:reduction-cong}, our motive is related under a finite number of congruences (modulo odd prime ideals) and base extensions (unramified at $2$) to the motive $\HGM((\frac{1}{2},\frac{1}{2})(1,1)|t_0)$.

-Let $r$ be the conductor exponent at $\id{n}$ of $E_{t_0}$, which is computed using Lemma~\ref{lemma:valuation-2}.
-Let us explain in detail the first case, and mention how the same approach works for the other ones.
-If $t_0\equiv 3 \pmod 4$, then the conductor of $E_{t_0}$ equals $2^5$.
+Let $k$ be the conductor exponent at $2$ of $E_{t_0}$ given in Lemma~\ref{lemma:valuation-2}.
+If $t_0\equiv 3 \pmod 4$, then $k=5$.
 Looking at Table 1 of \cite{2203.07787} we see that the Weil-Deligne type of $E_{t_0}$ is supercuspidal, and the extension where the curve attains good reduction has ramification degree $8$.
 Equivalently, our local type corresponds to the induction from $\QQ_2(\sqrt{-1})/\QQ_2$ of a character of conductor $\sqrt{-1}^3$ and order $4$ (see \cite[Corollary 4.1]{MR3056552} and \cite[Theorem 2.10]{MR4269428}).